 She collaborated, for her album TITANIA’S DREAM, with Oscar nominee composer, David Hirshfelder, subsequently playing the role of Titania in performances of A MIDSUMMER NIGHT’S DREAM at Diane Cilento’s KARNAK PLAYHOUSE in Queensland.

-France’s leading flute magazine, LA TRAVERSIERE published a feature article on her work in 2014 and her career has been the subject of an Australian 60 MINUTES television feature.
+In 2014, France’s leading flute magazine, LA TRAVERSIERE published a feature article on her work and her career has been the subject of an Australian 60 MINUTES television feature.

 Jane Rutter’s work has met with consistent critical acclaim, FLUTE VIEW in the USA writing, Rutter’s interpretations of the popular Four Seasons Concerti are vibrant and innovative… wholesome and impeccable artistry soaring throughout.
 Her work is outstanding and deserves a full house standing ovation., while London’s DAILY MAIL described her as, A star of the flute…, and the EVENING STANDARD has written Jane Rutter knows contemporary audiences’ taste for “events concerts”.
 She is out to demonstrate the full breadth of her skills and appeal and to provide the full atmospheric skills.
 The SYDNEY MORNING HERALD has said, A Jane Rutter speciality is sparking flute playing.
 Her strength lies in a dexterous brilliance which scoffs at the need to breathe…Rutter’s playing is persuasively phrased, delivered with flexible lungs and nimble finger and a quick-silver accuracy., THE WEEKEND AUSTRALIAN has described her as, “The divine Miss R”.
-She’s a classical siren in whose hands the flute becomes an instrument of seduction and sensual pleasure., the CANBERRA TIMES has written, Jane Rutter fits the bill as the glamourous classical pop star and flute player extraordinaire., and the SUNDAY TELEGRAPH has said, Doing the unexpected and making it work is something Rutter has made a specialty of during her long career… She added sex appeal to the flute repertoire and was a trail blazer for other musicians moving into other genres., and THE SUNDAY AGE writes, Jane Rutter is one of the finest flautists this country has produced.
+She’s a classical siren in whose hands the flute becomes an instrument of seduction and sensual pleasure., the CANBERRA TIMES has written, Jane Rutter fits the bill as the glamorous classical pop star and flute player extraordinaire., and the SUNDAY TELEGRAPH has said, Doing the unexpected and making it work is something Rutter has made a specialty of during her long career… She added sex appeal to the flute repertoire and was a trail blazer for other musicians moving into other genres., and THE SUNDAY AGE writes, Jane Rutter is one of the finest flautists this country has produced.
 She plays classical as well as everything else.
 She is a free spirit, one of the blessed people.

 © Weaver Artist Management 2017